howard-university-web-services/Howard-Automation-Library/README.md

 - Run composer add on all local codebases. "add the seckit module on all local D8 codebases" **In Progress**
 - Commit and push to DEV for all local codebases
 - Deploy to prod for all codebases
+- You may choose either hud8 or academicdepartments Prod Environment.